shakes76/PatternAnalysis-2023/recognition/mri-super-resolution-network-46991553/README.md

 Looks almost identical to the end of epoch 10:
 ![Epoch 10](doc/%5B10,10%5D%5B169,169%5Doutput.png)

+For future model applications, the number of epochs could likely be reduced to decrease training time without significantly impacting model performance.

 #### Loss Function - MSE
 The MSE (Mean Squared Error) loss function was used with mean reduction: